bartkozal/hocus-pocus/docs/layout.md

 </div>
 ```

-Moreover, you can create a flat grid without the gutter.
+You can create a flat grid without the gutter too:

 <div class="example">
   <div class="grid grid-flat grid-preview">